deepfx/netlens/README.md

 `StyleTransfer` , **an Artist's Playground**

-* streamlined way to run StyleTransfer experiments, which is a specific case of image optimization
+* streamlined way to run StyleTransfer experiments, which is a special case of image optimization
 * many **variables to configure** (*loss functions, weighting, style and content layers that compute loss, etc.*)